 Automated Negative Balance Clearance

 When a user’s account balance falls into negative equity, Binance will use the Insurance Fund to cover the deficit losses in the user’s account.
-Users may contact Binance Support to get assistance on negative balance issues.
+The automated negative balance clearance will be performed every ten minutes.

-- For negative balances in USDⓈ-margined accounts, ensure that there are no open positions (cross or isolated) in the account.
+- For negative balances in USDⓈ-margined accounts, there are no open positions (cross or isolated) in the account.

-- For negative balances in Coin-margined accounts, ensure that there are no open positions (cross or isolated) in the account.
+- For negative balances in Coin-margined accounts, there are no open positions (cross or isolated) in the account.

 In cases where you did not meet the criteria as stated above, please contact our Customer Service agents for assistance.

 When a user's position is liquidated, a certain percentage of the Insurance Clear fee will be collected and contributed to Insurance Fund reserves, marked as ''Insurance Clear'' in the Transaction History.